samhaug/ScS_reverb_setup/README.md

 factor you choose.
 The model is written to be used for mineos.

 perturb_depth makes mineos source files that have different depths.
-This is to explore the effect of source depth on depth phase separation
+This is to explore the effect of source depth on depth phase separation.

+dip_perturb_mineos makes source files with perturbations to dip.
+This is to better match ScSn and sScSn waveform amplitudes.

+make_lookup_table makes an HDF5 file with lookup values for ScS reverberation traveltimes.

+make_wave_glossary makes an HDF5 file with first order reverberation waveforms included.

 Soon to be greens function source generator